 In the UK, most breast implants are filled with silicone whilst in the US some surgeons use saline filled implants.
 The silicone gel is termed as cohesive meaning that it retains its shape even when cut.

 Breast implants can also have differing coatings that are either smooth, textured or polyurethane.
+Read more about choosing breast implants in our blog here.

 Breast augmentation surgery has been performed for many decades and there have been numerous studies looking at the safety of silicone breast implants.
 These studies, which comprise of several thousands of women, have not shown any links with diseases such as autoimmune disorders, connective tissue diseases or cancers.
 There has been much news recently regarding PIP breast implants, which were made of industrial grade silicone rather than medical grade silicone.
 Mr Nassab has never used PIP implants in his practice.

 There is currently no evidence that breast implants cause an increased risk of breast cancer.
+There are, however, some very rare types of cancer such as ALCL or SCC that may be related to breast implants.

 Breast augmentation like any surgery may result in potential complications although these are uncommon.
 The main complications following breast augmentation include: